khonsulabs/bonsaidb-www/content/benchmarks.md

 #### Key-Value Set Bytes

 This benchmark measures the atomic set (insert) speed from the key-value store with keys of varying sizes.
-These operations are confirmed before they are persisted to disk, making the key-value store not ACID compliant.
+These operations are not confirmed to be written to disk before the results are reported, making the key-value store not ACID compliant.

 Results from a [Scaleway](https://scaleway.com) GP1-XS instance: